1. Introduction

 - Maintain a published contract register and report on future procurement projects over the next 2 years within the Annual Procurement report to enable local Small and medium enterprises, Third Sector Organisations and Supported Business’s to have future visibility and be able to prepare to bid for future contracts.

-- Work with North Ayrshire Council’s Business Support and Development Team to maximise local supplier participation in the Quick Quote and other procurement processes.
+- Work with North Ayrshire Council’s internal service teams to maximise local supplier participation in the Quick Quote and other procurement processes.

 - Consider involvement of local Small and medium enterprises, Third Sector Organisations and supported businesses at the early buyer engagement stage.

-- Work with the Business Support and Development Team to fully understand our local businesses and their capability and capacity to supply.
+- Work with the internal service teams to fully understand our local businesses and their capability and capacity to supply and innovative products and services available.

-- Participate in the Community Wealth Building Procurement Lead Officers group to optimise community wealth building.
+- Participate in the Community Wealth Building Procurement Lead Officers group to optimise community wealth building as appropriate.

 - Create a local supplier database identifying levels on turnover and insurance and memberships, accreditations and qualification to identify suitable suppliers for procurements.